 The NYAG’s action highlights various pitfalls in the MCA space, underscoring the importance of proper structuring and marketing of merchant cash advances.

-On January 22, 2025, New York Attorney General (NYAG) Letitia James announced a judgment and settlement against cash advance provider Yellowstone Capital, its officers, and two dozen affiliates (Yellowstone) for more than $1 billion for predatory loans disguised as merchant cash advances (MCAs) made to over 18,000 small
+On January 22, 2025, New York Attorney General (NYAG) Letitia James announced a judgment and settlement against cash advance provider Yellowstone Capital, its officers, and two dozen affiliates (Yellowstone) for more than $1 billion for predatory loans disguised as merchant cash advances (MCAs) made to

 A Republican Congress and the incoming Trump administration may employ the CRA to quickly overturn recent rules that faced heavy criticism from the financial services industry.

 Every four years in American politics is an opportunity to turn the tables on the party in power.
-But leading up to and following an election that shifts control of the government
+But leading up to and following an election that shifts control

 The FinmadiG introduces material implementation measures for the European Digital Finance Package.